MFR6340/theenglishextension.org/open-world-2/unit-6: Intriguing Devices.md

 ### The Invention of Hugo Cabret, by Brian Selznick
 <img src="https://imgur.com/OwQEWX4.png" width="25%" />

 Caldecott Medal Winner.
-The thickness of this book may make it appear intimidating to some readers, but once opened, it becomesthat half the pages are wonderful illustrations.
+The thickness of this book may make it appear intimidating to some readers, but once opened, it quickly obvious that it won't really take that long to read as many of the pages are filled with wonderful illustrations.
 (Lexile 820L ) <sup>[what is this?](/resources/Lexile%20measures)</sup>

-<a href="https://www.bookdepository.com/DK-Eyewitness-Books-Invention-Lionel-Bender/9781465409010?ref=grid-view&qid=1676292907960&sr=1-31" rel="nofollow"> Buy on BookDepository</a>
+<a href="https://www.bookdepository.com/Invention-Hugo-Cabret-Brian-Selznick/9781407103488" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1027106757" rel="nofollow">Buy on Orell Füssli</a>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDczNDYyMTM1LC0xMTczNzIwNzkwLDI3Nj
+eyJoaXN0b3J5IjpbODU4NTc0OTgxLC0xMTczNzIwNzkwLDI3Nj
 c3ODgwOCwxMDMzNjU5MDUsLTE4NDY1NzkyMzQsLTg3MjQxNjc4
 MiwtMTgwNjM3Njg3MSwxODcyMzg3MDc5LDUzNjY0NDM4MywxOD
 E1NzUsLTgyMTcwNzMxM119